Mays Lick, Kentucky: History

 When May's Lick was founded (1788), Kentucky was part of the Commonwealth of Virginia.
-That year (1788), the Commonwealth of Virginia established Mason County.
+That same year, the Commonwealth of Virginia established Mason County.
 May's Lick became the name of the town after first being called May's Spring.

+Geography

+Mays Lick is in southern Mason County, 12 mi southwest of downtown Maysville.
+U.S. Route 68 runs along the eastern edge of the community, leading north to Maysville and to Ohio, and southwest 54 mi to Lexington.